djeada/Coding-Interviews/README.md

 I aimed to modernize or expand on certain approaches while keeping these notes for my personal review:

-- The error handling approach was updated by replacing traditional error codes with *exceptions* to improve clarity.
+- Errors are handled with exceptions.
+Traditional error codes were replaced.
-- The input/output system was modernized by using *iostream* rather than the legacy `stdlib.h` for better consistency.
+- Input/output is streamlined using `iostream`.
+The legacy `stdlib.h` was dropped.
-- The testing methodology was enhanced by substituting traditional console tests with *assertions* to simplify validation.
+- Testing relies on assertions.
+Traditional console tests were removed.
-- The data management strategy was refined by adopting *vectors* instead of raw arrays for increased flexibility.
+- Vectors are preffered for data management.
+Raw arrays were abandoned.
-- The looping mechanism was optimized by favoring *iterators* over integer indexing for smoother code traversal.
+- Looping mechanisms are implemented with iterators instead of integer indexing.
-- The organization of code was improved by employing *classes* to encapsulate related data effectively.
+- Code organization is improved with classes.
-- The practice of accessing variables was updated by using *references* in place of pointers where applicable.
+- Refrences are preffered for variable access.
+Raw pointers were removed where applicable.
+When necessary we use smart pointers, mostly `std::unique_ptr`.
-- The programming style was made more concise by integrating *lambdas* for compact and focused functionality.
+- Verbose function implementations were trimmed in favor of slim lambdas.
-- The process of grouping data was simplified by leveraging *STL pairs* for combining two values efficiently.
+- Data pairing is simplified with STL pairs.
+Manual grouping methods were discarded.
-- The readability of the code was enhanced by implementing the *auto* keyword to facilitate cleaner type deduction.
+- Where possible type deduction is clarified with the auto keyword.
+Explicit type declarations were minimized.

 ## Scope and Limitations